Babycoder/ft_containers/README.md

 Here are the specificities of the five containers:

 - :arrow_right: **Vector:** a dynamic array that allows insertion at the end of the container.
 Elements can be easily access thanks with the corresponding index, but it's not the most optimal container if a lot of insertion / deletion are needed.
-- :arrow_right: **List:** a circular linked list (with a neutral node linking beginning and end of the list).
-Better than vector for inserting or deleting elements.
 - :arrow_right: **Stack:** a container adaptator (LIFO, last in first out).
-- :arrow_right: **Queue:** a container adaptator (FIFO, first in first out).
 - :arrow_right: **Map:** a sorted container using an AVL binary tree (auto-equilibrates itself to optimize the time to find a value in the tree), in order to store the datas like in a dictionnary (a key associated to its value).

 All my containers use an allocator to manage properly their memory, iterators to access their datas, and handle the same constructors / methods than the containers from the STL in C++98.

-## Tester

-I created a tester with [Hélène Herin][16], doing several tests on each of the five mandatory containers.
-It handles over **10000 tests for some containers !**

-It will test all the constructors, methods and iterators, by comparating your containers with the STL containers, and making a diff if some errors occured.
-Also, you can choose which tests you want to execute, in the case you're checking specific containers / methods.

-:white_check_mark:  If you want to see more, go check it at this repo : https://github.com/llefranc/42_Containator

 ## Sources